Armandoh4/filmlabproductions/README.md

     ![Navigation](assets/readme_img/wireframe(6).jpg)

-* Home - This needs an eyecatching first image, to keep users on the page, similar to how Netflix uses a main
+* Home - This needs an eye-catching first image, to keep users on the page, similar to how Netflix uses a main.
+It also would require the ability to navigate through films

     ![Home](assets/readme_img/wireframe(7).jpg)
     ![Netfix Example](assets/readme_img/netfixhome.png)